Inch Fraction Calculator – Decimal to Inches

 Put it all together by placing the whole inches (2) in front of the inch fraction.

-Thus, using this method, you can see that 2.695 decimal inches is equal to 2 11/16 as an inch fraction.
+Thus, using this method, you can see that 2.695 decimal inches are approximately equal to 2 11/16 as an inch fraction.
+Note that we use an “approximately equal” sign instead of an equals sign because the two numbers are not exactly equal.

-Finding measurements on a ruler or tape measure can be confusing at first, but once you understand how the marks are laid out, then it is far simpler.
-The markings between the larger inch numbers vary in length.
+Finding measurements on a ruler or tape measure can be confusing at first, but once you understand how the marks are laid out, then you’ll see it is quite simple.
+Notice that the markings between the whole-inch numbers vary in length.

 The next longest markings will be the eighth-inch markings, i.e., the first marking is 1/8 inch, the second is 3/8 inch, the third is 5/8 inch, etc.

-The next longest markings will be the sixteenth-inch markings, i.e., the first marking is 1/16 inch, the second is 3/16 inch, the third is 5/16 inch, etc.
+The smallest markings will be the sixteenth-inch markings, i.e., the first marking is 1/16 inch, the second is 3/16 inch, the third is 5/16 inch, etc.

-Download a free printable ruler with fraction measurements marked to help learn how to find the inch fractions for a measurement and for easy reading.
+We also have a free printable ruler with fraction measurements marked to help you learn how to find the inch fractions for a measurement.
+If you need measurements more precise than 64ths of an inch, then you will need to use a more accurate measuring tool such as calipers.

 - The Free Dictionary, dyadic rational, https://encyclopedia2.thefreedictionary.com/Dyadic+rational+number